triton-inference-server/server/docs/user_guide/model_configuration.md

 [Stateful Models](architecture.md#stateful-models) for more information and examples.

-#### Generative Sequence
+#### Iterative Sequences [Beta]

+The sequence batcher also supports stateful execution of "iterative sequences" where a single request is processed over a number of scheduling iterations. "iterative sequences" enable the scheduler to batch multiple inflight sequences at each step and allow the model or backend to complete a sequences at any iteration.

-When using sequence batcher, user may enable "generative sequences" by specifying the following:
+If a backend supports iterative sequences, a user's can configure "iterative sequences" by specifying the following:

 ```
   sequence_batching {
-    generative_sequence: true
+    iterative_sequence: true
   }
 ```

-"Generative sequence" refers to the type of model execution that the model iteratively executes on the same request to produce responses until it has generated all responses for the request.
+An "iterative sequence" refers to the type of model execution that the model iteratively executes on the same request to produce responses until it has generated all responses for the request.
 When generative sequence is enabled, the scheduler will expect a single incoming request to initiate the